kyma-project/busola/docs/features.md

   },
   ```

 - **TRACKING** - determines if simple application usage tracking is enabled.
+Needs to be enabled on both backend and frontend.

   ```json
   "TRACKING": {